Tutorials

 Simulating genomes with selection

-The examples above simulate contigs given a species, a recombination map, and a demographic model; but assume that all genetic variation is neutral (has no impact on fitness).
+The examples above simulate contigs given a species, a genetic map, and a demographic model; but assume that all genetic variation is neutral (has no impact on fitness).
 It is possible to incorporate selection in the simulations by (1) specifying the Distribution of Fitness Effects (DFE) for all new mutations across the entire contig or a subset of it; or by (2) adding a single mutation under selection, as for instance in a selective sweep.

 If a DFE is already described in the catalog, one can incorporate it into the simulation